Clever repurposed furniture to inspire your next furniture flip!

 I find old luggage racks at the flea market regularly and they make great table bases.

-Here I drilled four holes (one in each corner) and attached a salvaged wood drawer for the top with long screws and a hex screw on the end.
+Here I drilled four holes (one in each corner) and attached a salvaged wood drawer to the top with long screws and a hex screw on the end.

 You could use anything for a tabletop, in the past I’ve used wood picture frames and trays.
-I’m using this little table as a display table in my antique booth but you could certainly make tables like this for a bedroom or to use as a coffee table.
+I’m using this little table as a display in my antique booth but you could certainly make a table like this to use as a side table in the bedroom or living room.

 5. Paris Side Table